mwaiyusuf/pyshop/READ.md

  Users would like to:
   * Sign in to the application  to start using.
-  * Upload my pictures to the application.
+  * View products uploaded in the  application.
-  * See my profile with all my pictures.
+  * view details of the products,the price included.
-  * Follow other users and see their pictures on my timeline.
+  * .
-  * Like a picture and leave  a comment on it.
+  * .

 <!-- ## Admin Abilities -->

 <!-- Admin  :
-* Sign in to the gallery
+* Sign in to the pyshop
-* Create new images for showcasing
+* Creation of the products and the details
-* Update the image post details.
+* Update the product post details.
-* Delete images -->
+* Delete product -->

 ## Specifications